Photos from this trip can be found here.

-Finally got to this back burner list peak after putting it off for several due to weather, road conditions, and other plans.
+Finally crossed this back burner peak after having to put it off for several years due to other plans.

 Most reports indicated the most efficient approach was the Deception Creek Cut-Off Trail just before end of road 6830.
 This was the exact same approached we took when both pups and I climbed Spark Plug and Surprise Mountains three years ago.
 The cut-off trail descended a few hundred feet and joined up with Deception Creek Trail at the bottom.